nirrotsh/ionic-tutorial-step1/README.md

 The main target of the presentation is windows-oriented, so I will use windows command line and android development kit only (as IOS XCode does not work outside of OS-X)

+This demonstration is based on the ionic tutorial found at:  [http://www.tutorialspoint.com/ionic](http://www.tutorialspoint.com/ionic)

 ## Todo
 - Add link to presentation
 - Add OS-X command line alternatives